Create a checkout link

 - Donor reports "Page expired".
 The link's expiry passed or the donation already succeeded.
 Check status in Engage -> Checkout links.

-- Donor reports "Payment method is invalid".
-Stripe's available payment methods on your account changed since you created the link.
-Open the link, pick the method that's still available, save.
+- Donor reports a payment method isn't available.
+The payment methods enabled on your Stripe account changed since you created the link.
+In Engage -> Checkout links, edit the link and re-select a method that's still available.

 What to do next